kubesphere/helm-charts/src/test/csi-qingcloud/README.md

 - Set `enableVPA` to `true` in ` values.yaml ` to apply VerticalPodAutoscaler for csi-qingcloud-controller.
 (Need to make sure that [vertical-pod-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) can work first.)

-- If you need to modify the `minAllowed` and `maxAllowed` of the container, modify the value of the container in `value.yaml` .
+- Specify the `minAllowed` and `maxAllowed` value for each container in `values.yaml`, if the defaults don't meet your need.

 - When setting limits VPA will conform to resource policies.
 It will maintain limit to request ratio specified for all containers.
 VPA will try to cap recommendations between min and max of limit ranges.
 If limit range conflicts and VPA resource policy conflict then VPA will follow **VPA policy** (and set values outside limit range).
   For details, refer to the following [examples](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#examples)

-- By default VPA won't update the resource requests/limits of the container if the replicas is 1, in this case, the csi-qingcloud-controller, you can enforce this by adding below arguments to the vpa-updater deployment:
+- By default, VPA won't update the resource requests/limits of the container if the replicas is 1, in this case, the csi-qingcloud-controller, you can enforce this by adding below arguments to the vpa-updater deployment:
 ```yaml
   args:
     - "--min-replicas=1"